jamshidicameron/GUARDD-Documentation/Tutorial.rst

 -  Make sure that group\Leu 22\ contains two curvesets: \Cp(Leu 22\delta1)\ and \Cp(Leu22\delta2)\
 -  **Note**: A copy ("Cp") is made because this is a different curveset than the original, and therefore may contain a different set of curves (e.g., only one temperature, only MQ)
 -  It can be renamed if desired, with no adverse effects
--  See the manualfor more on organizing data
+-  See the manual for more on organizing data
--  Close Data Manager
+-  Close **Data Manager**

 .. image:: tutorial-GUARDD-2011.06.17--14.png